maxfischer2781/bootpeg/README.rst

 > Some people, when confronted with a problem, think "I know, I'll use regular expressions."
 Now they have two problems.

 `bootpeg` is a PEG parser for creating parsers – including itself.
-By default, it supports EBNF with actions akin to `PEP 617`_.
+By default, it supports a modified EBNF with actions akin to `PEP 617`_.

 .. code-block:: bash

-    # legacy naive PEG parser
-    $ python3 -m bootpeg.boot
     # memoizing bottom-up PEG parser
     $ python3 -m bootpeg.pika.boot